-SPOT is our most advanced remote controlled Emperor Penguin observatory.
-It is deployed next to the atkaBay Emperor Penguin Colony, close to the German Antarctic research base Neumayer Station III.
+SPOT (Single Penguin Observation and Tracking) was initally designed and deployed (2013) to study collective behavior in emperor penguin colonies, and became an integral part of the MARE program since its inception.
+It is our most advanced remote controlled Emperor Penguin observatory.
+It is deployed next to the Atka Bay emperor penguin colony, close to the German Antarctic research base Neumayer Station III.
 SPOT serves multiple purposes.
 Intended for studying emergent phenomena during huddling of Emperor Penguins during Antarctic winter.
-Data aquired with SPOT is used in several other projects and the technological development of SPOT is continously ongoing.
-We will be operating SPOT at least until 2030 to facilitate long-term ecological and behavioral research.
-SPOT is equipped with 10 cameras with different resolutions and sensors, allowing to record low and high resolution images of the location penguin colony, as well as of thousandths of individual penguins at the same time.
+SPOT is equipped with 16 cameras with different resolutions and sensors, allowing to record low and high resolution images of the location penguin colony, as well as of thousandths of individual penguins at the same time.
 Tracking of individual penguins as well as the whole colony allows us to unravel the mechanisms how emperor penguins coordinate themselves, react and adapt to different environmental conditions.

 Remote sensing of Emperor Penguin foraging success